skvadrik/re2c/lessons/001_upn_calculator/readme.txt

 The input files *.re each contain basic step by comments that explain what is going on and what you can see in the examples.

+In order to optimize the generated code we will use the -s command line switch of re2c.
+This tells re2c to generate code that uses if statements rather then endless switch/case expressions where appropriate.
+Note that the file name extension is actually '.s.re' to tell the test system to use the -s switch.
+To invoke re2 you do the following:

+  re2c -s -o test.c  calc_006.s.re